shaheerkhan12/debit-card-information-reader/README.md

-# Test
+#Description

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.5.
+ This project is built for card reading coupled with tesseractOCR support library for nodejs to read card information and sending it back to angular.

 ## Development server